ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% capture Android_importing %}
 Step 1.
-Drop Presence sdk aar file in your application project libs folder
+Drop Presence sdk and Experience sdk jar files in your application project libs folder

 Step 2.
 Import it through “File -> New -> New Module -> Import .JAR / .AAR package”.
 Specify and locate the aar file.